 Manuel has ample experience in securities offerings in both international and local markets, including having participated in a large variety of issuances under United States' Regulation S and Rule 144A, not only for private issuers but also for government agencies.
 He has participated in a wide range of capital market transactions, including subordinated notes for local banks, CKDs, Fibra E, securitizations and structured securities.
-He also has solid experience in banking; he has advised on local and cross-border loans granted by financial institutions and regularly provides advice relating to banking regulations.
+He also has solid experience in debt finance; he has advised on local and cross-border loans granted by financial institutions and regularly provides advice relating to banking regulations.

 Up until July 2001, Manuel served as General Legal Director of Deposit Insurance at the Instituto para la Protección al Ahorro Bancario (IPAB) Mexico's deposit insurance entity.
 At IPAB he participated in the design of the new deposit insurance system, the implementation of financial support programs, IPAB's debt restructuring, the negotiation of credit agreements and the sale of financial entities.